 Similarly, if the payor involuntarily loses his job, or incurs a decrease in pay, the court may also reduce the child support obligation.

-If you’ve been divorced and are interested in seeing if your alimony or child support order can be increased or decreased, contact our Birmingham divorce attorneys Calvin Whaley, Jim Parkman and William White at Parkman White, LLP for an evaluation.
+If you’ve been divorced and are interested in seeing if your alimony or child support order can be increased or decreased, contact our Birmingham divorce attorneys Jim Parkman and William White at Parkman White, LLP for an evaluation.